 “Most useful for my every day life were the yoga sessions (awesome and well suited for a variety of levels) and the philosophy sessions.
 Meeting with the holy man (Siddartha’s father) and the mediation in the cave – wow!
 Also the sacred dip in the Ganga was very profound.
 The laughter experienced on the River Rafting excursion was a memory that will stay with me for a long time.
 Loved this unexpected therapy and floating in the river.
 Keep this in!”
 Both guideds were awesome!!
 (Anonymous, Calgary Canada)

 “As a beginner to yoga, and very new at yoga philosophy, I embarked on the trip with openness.
-It proved to be a powerful experience, with passionate guidance from Noelle and Arjuna.
+It proved to be a powerful experience, with passionate guidance from Arjuna.
 Witnessing so many rituals, participating in kirtan, visiting ancient temples and practicing yoga in sacred spaces.
 These activities facilitated the process that was happening inside me and Noelle and Arjuna were the perfect leaders to accompany us on this sacred journey”.
 Transport, accommodation, food, activities etc. There really wasn’t much for us to have to think about and that allowed us to really engage with the process and not be distracted by logistics.”
 (Maria Hauck, Capetown, South Africa)

 Day 1: DELHI

 You will be welcomed at the airport with the driver of your taxi and transferred to Jyotir Mahal, a lovely hotel in the ‘backpack’ part of Delhi (main bazar) The next morning we take a train at 6.30 AM.